Courses

 Path 3: G-MPA Degree Candidate: Nine G-MPA Courses + Capstone Course

 Maybe you are ready to take the plunge and earn your graduate degree by completing all 10 Penn G-MPA courses.
 Perfect!
-Apply for admission as a degree candidate, and in just one semester or over as many as four semesters, complete nine G-MPA courses plus G-MPA 6100, the capstone course for degree candidates, during your final semester in the program.
+Apply for admission as a degree candidate, and in as few as two semesters (one year) or as many as eight semesters (four years), complete nine G-MPA courses plus G-MPA 6100, the capstone course for degree candidates, during your final semester in the program.
 In G-MPA 6100, you will complete an intellectually challenging, skills-stretching, closely supervised but independent research and writing project on questions posed by the course instructors.
 The topical focus of G-MPA 6100 may vary from year to year; currently, G-MPA 6100's topical focus is on global aging and eldercare in Asia.

 Gateway Path: If you apply for but are rejected from the degree program, you may be offered the opportunity to apply for course-taking permission.
 As a course-taker, you may earn your way into the degree program by successfully completing Penn G-MPA courses.